-Whether you want to upgrade your old 144Hz monitor to a faster model or you’re new to competitive fast-paced gaming and want to go for 240Hz straight away, the Acer XF250Q is the most affordable 240Hz display you’ll find yet it will provide you with an incredibly responsive gaming experience.
+Whether you want to upgrade your old 144Hz monitor to a faster model or you’re new to competitive fast-paced gaming and want to go for 240Hz straight away, the Acer XF250Q is the most affordable 240Hz display you’ll find yet it will provide you with an amazingly responsive gaming experience.

 Note that the full model name of the unit we’re reviewing is the Acer XF250Q Cbmiiprx.

 The Acer XF250Q Abmiidprzx (XF250QA) is the same monitor with an extra DVI port, a quad-USB 3.0 hub, and Motion Blur Reduction.

 So, as far as the image quality goes, you’re getting the same viewing experience that you would get on most 240Hz monitors.

 In comparison to IPS and VA panels, you get washed out colors and narrow viewing angles, but you get the rapid 1ms response time speed for minimal ghosting.